Kratos (mythology): Theogony

 Kratos and his siblings are first mentioned in the Theogony, which was composed by the Boeotian poet Hesiod in the late eighth or early seventh century BC.
 Hesiod states: "And Styx the daughter of Ocean was joined to Pallas and bore Zelus (Emulation) and trim-ankled Nike (Victory) in the house.
 Also she brought forth Cratos (Strength) and Bia (Force), wonderful children.
 These have no house apart from Zeus, nor any dwelling nor path except that wherein God leads them, but they dwell always with Zeus the loud-thunderer."
 Here Kratos is merely listed as a deified abstraction with little development or explanation.
 Hesiod goes on to explain that the reason why the children of Styx were allowed to dwell with Zeus was because Zeus had decreed after the Titanomachy that all those who had not held offices under Kronos would be given positions in his regime.
 Because Styx came to Zeus first, along with her children, Zeus honored them as among the highest members of his new regime.
-According to Diana Burton, Styx, Zelos, Nike, Kratos, and Bia's voluntary change in allegiance represents the certainty of Zeus' victory over the Titans.
+According to Diana Burton, Styx, Zelus, Nike, Kratos, and Bia's voluntary change in allegiance represents the certainty of Zeus' victory over the Titans.
 While the goddesses Dike, Eunomia, and Eirene represent the benefits of Zeus' reign, Kratos and his siblings represent the work needed to build that regime.